B — Burnout: A Nervous System Perspective | The A–Z of Stress & Anxiety

 What Is Often Misunderstood About This

-Burnout is frequently framed as a motivation problem or a mindset issue.
+Burnout is frequently framed as a problem of motivation or mindset.
 The implied solution is often to rest more, think positively, or reconnect with purpose.
-While these ideas are well-intentioned, they often miss what is actually happening.

 What Is Happening Underneath

 At a physiological level, burnout reflects prolonged activation of stress systems.
-When the nervous system is repeatedly oriented toward demand, urgency, or threat, energy is mobilised for action rather than recovery.

 How This Fits Within the Mind Works Framework